JensKlimke/yamlify/README.md

-# Datify
+# Yamlify

-Datify is a document generation tool and python library, which combines yaml and Jinja2.
+Yamlify is a document generation tool and python library, which combines yaml and Jinja2.

 It includes: